-Not known in history like many of his more famous counterparts, Enrique “Henry” Garfias, the first marshal of Phoenix, Arizona should be better recognized, as many of his feats of bravery far surpass many of the more famous lawmen of the Old West.
+Not known in history as many of his more famous counterparts, Enrique “Henry” Garfias, the first marshal of Phoenix, Arizona should be better recognized, as many of his feats of bravery far surpass many more famous lawmen of the Old West.

-Hailing from what is now Anaheim, California; Enrique was born in 1851, the son of a Mexican Army General.
-At the age of 20 he headed to Arizona, first settling in Wickenburg.
-Three years later, in 1874, he moved once again the fledgling town of Phoenix.
+Hailing from what is now Anaheim, California, Enrique was born in 1851, the son of a Mexican Army General.
+At age 20, he headed to Arizona, settling in Wickenburg.
+Three years later, in 1874, he moved once again to the fledgling town of Phoenix.
 At that time, Phoenix had about 1,600 residents, downtown lots were selling for $7 to $11 each, and that same year, the city would get its first telegraph line.

 But the foolish man evidently wasn’t aware of Henry’s six-gun skills and started to draw.
-However, before his gun even left his holster, Garfias had drawn and shot him dead.
+Before his gun even left his holster, Garfias had drawn and shot him dead.

 The only other “law” in the region, filled with rowdy cowboys and miners, was the military garrison stationed at Fort McDowell.
 More than 30 miles away, they could hardly help matters that often arose quickly and became lethal within minutes.
 The Latino lawman’s reputation began to spread, as one after another, he curtailed the many disturbances.

-Yet another story tells of a time that the marshal was confronted by four rowdy cowboys who began to take shots at him from horseback, while Garfias was on foot.
+Yet another story tells of a time when the marshal was confronted by four rowdy cowboys who began to take shots at him from horseback while Garfias was on foot.

-This time too, Garfias prevailed, leaving all four of them laying dead in the dusty street.
-In the meantime, Henry got married to Elena Redondo on April 13, 1883 and the two would eventually have a daughter and a son.
-He also had a number of other interests in addition to his lawman duties, which paid him $100 a month and a $3 bonus for every conviction he obtained.
-The marshal also ran a successful cattle ranch in Castle Springs, and established Spanish newspaper called El Progreso, with his brother-in law.
+This time too, Garfias prevailed, leaving all four of them lying dead in the dusty street.
+In the meantime, Henry married Elena Redondo on April 13, 1883, and the two would eventually have a daughter and a son.
+He also had several other interests besides his lawman duties, which paid him $100 a month and a $3 bonus for every conviction he obtained.
+The marshal also ran a successful cattle ranch in Castle Springs and established a Spanish newspaper called El Progreso with his brother-in-law.

-Ironically, Henry would not die in one of his many dangerous confrontations, but rather from a fall from a horse.
-On May 2, 1896, while he was riding one of his favorite horses, the animal spooked and threw him off then rolling on him.
-Though Garfias initially survived the fall, he was also suffering from tuberculosis and pains from several old wounds.
-Seven days later he died on May 8.
+Ironically, Henry would not die in one of his many dangerous confrontations but rather from a fall from a horse.
+On May 2, 1896, while riding one of his favorite horses, the animal spooked, threw him off, and rolled on him.
+Though Garfias initially survived the fall, he also suffered from tuberculosis and pains from several old wounds.
+Seven days later, he died on May 8.

 Of the courageous man, the newspapers would say: Garfias was “brave and conscientious and never failed in his duty no matter how much danger menaced him,” while the headlines raged: “He was one who knew no fear,” and “Some of his deeds won for him Southwestern renown.”